s-esposito/mvdatasets/README.md

 <br>
 University of Tübingen, Autonomous Vision Group (AVG)

 ⚠️ This repository is a work in progress.
-I am designing this codebase with a focus on modularity; future updates *should* not disrupt existing functionalities.
+I am designing this codebase with a focus on modularity; future updates *will try* not to disrupt existing functionalities.

 Our goal is to provide a plug and play library to quickly develop and test new research ideas.
 We offer various data loaders for commonly used multi-view datasets in 3D reconstruction and view-synthesis, that work out of the box without further data processing.